Khadi

-Khadi ([kʰaːdiː], Khādī), derived from khaddar, is a hand-spun and woven natural fibre cloth promoted by Mahatma Gandhi as swadeshi (self-sufficiency) for the freedom struggle of the Indian subcontinent, and the term is used throughout India, Pakistan and Bangladesh.
-The first piece of the hand-woven cloth was manufactured in the Sabarmati Ashram during 1917–18.
+Khadi ([kʰaːdiː], Khādī), derived from khaddar, is a hand-spun and woven natural fibre cloth promoted by Gandhi as swadeshi (of homeland) for the freedom struggle of India and the term is used throughout the Indian subcontinent.
+The first piece of the hand-woven cloth was made in the Sabarmati Ashram of Gandhi during 1917–18.
 The coarseness of the cloth led Gandhi to call it khadi.
 The cloth is made from cotton, but it may also include silk or wool, which are all spun into yarn on a charkha.
 It is a versatile fabric that remains cool in summer and warm in winter.
 To improve its appearance, khadi is sometimes starched to give it a stiffer feel.
-It is widely accepted in various fashion circles.
-Popular dresses are made using khadi cloth such as dhoti, kurta, and handloom saris such as Puttapaka Saree, Kotpad Handloom fabrics, Chamba Rumal, and Tussar silk.
-Gajam Anjaiah, an Indian master handloom designer and a recipient of the Padma Shri, is known for his innovation and development of tie-dye handloom products along with the Telia Rumal technique of weaving products based on the Ikat process.